+Turkey avgolemono soup (turkey orzo soup) is creamy, light and bursting with lemon and dill for freshness.
 This classic lemon orzo Greek soup traditionally made with chicken is a great option for leftover Thanksgiving turkey.
-It’s creamy, light and bursting with lemon and dill for freshness.

 Avgolemono usually has chicken in it but what better time to switch things up then Thanksgiving when you probably have pounds upon pounds of leftover turkey sitting in your fridge?

 When that happens, you’ll find me either making turkey stew or this Greek soup.

 I was so excited to have Ulysses try this one knowing that I willingly made a traditional Greek dish and he didn’t even have to drop hints about wanting it to get me to.